This Is War (Thirty Seconds to Mars song)

-"This Is War" is a song by American rock band Thirty Seconds to Mars, featured on their third studio album of the same name.
+"This Is War" is a song by American rock band Thirty Seconds to Mars, featured on their third studio album This Is War.
 Written by lead vocalist Jared Leto, the song was released as the second single from the album to American radio on March 8, 2010, and the physical single was released on March 26, 2010.

 Music video

 The music video was shot on April 7, 2010.
 A 30-second teaser was released and the music video was set to premiere in June 2010.
 However, it was delayed.
-The film features 30 Seconds to Mars as US soldiers deployed to Afghanistan.
+The film features 30 Seconds to Mars as US Marines deployed to Afghanistan.
 The video was supposedly leaked on April 1, 2011.
-In response to the leak, the band stated that they would release the full length video soon.
+In response to the leak, the band stated that they would release the full-length video soon.
 On April 6, 2011, nearly a year after the video was shot, it was finally released.
-It shows the band dressed up as American soldiers patrolling the desert in an armored Humvee while showing scenes of war and leaders all while some unknown entity observes them and their action.
-Near the end of the video, various military vehicles (Humvees, tanks, fighter airplanes, helicopters, battleships) are flying seemingly uncontrollably above the men, towards a pile.
+It shows the band dressed up as American Marines patrolling the desert in an armored Humvee while showing scenes of war and leaders all while some unknown entity observes them and their actions.
+Near the end of the video, various military vehicles (Humvees, tanks, fighter airplanes, helicopters, battleships) are flying seemingly uncontrollably above the men, toward a pile.
 The group's own Humvee gets sucked into the pile.
 The objects smashing into the pile get temporarily crushed but assume their normal un-crushed form after a second.
-As the camera shows the forming pile from afar, it is revealed that it forms into a huge pyramid, hovering over the desert.
+As the camera shows the forming pile from afar, it is revealed that it forms a huge pyramid, hovering over the desert.
 The video was directed by Edouard Salier.
 It won the Video of the Year Award on MSN Latinoamérica.